greenwolfe/OpenLab/README.txt

 15)   Add a drop-down list for all recent groups on activity page.
 16)  sort messages with most recent first, include say the five most recent and then have a more button or allow to scroll ... put add message dialog at the top. (done except for the more button)
 17)  hallo editor:  get link button to work (done), get icons for ALL buttons, not just some, make my post button part of the toolbar (?)
-23)  Add a visible field to activities (done)and models (done) (and standards and links (done) and notes (done) and todos (done)), add an open/closed eye icon for teacher to show/hide.
-For teacher, would want to show, but greyed out or something.
+23)  Add a visible field to standards.
 For links, notes, todos, may want to implement update function by passing object rather than single fields.
+Add show/hide icons and functions on activity_page.
 Standardize all calls to object notation {text:'new text'} instead of positional argument???
 **25)  Allow teacher to invite multiple sections ... make the session variable an array ... edit groupies.js to accept sections or users (using try ... except?)
 Where else would I have to edit to complete this change?
 26)  Take care of last bit of null handling for editing activity descriptions ... default text disappears when editor opens.